Social navigation: Implementation in usable security

 In a file sharing system, every user can determine which files in their own computer can be shared through the network.
 Initially, users had to configure these security-related settings by themselves, and about eight out of ten users would unintentionally leak their private information such as credit card information or their address.
 Based on this problem, Paul DiGIoia and Paul Dourish from University of California, Irvine, introduced a pile metaphor model that used social navigation to solve the issue.

 The pile metaphor model focuses on two major parts.
 First, users can be shown how other users in this system decide which files are shared, and such information is shown directly as folders; different folder appearances indicate different sharing levels.
 Based on this straightforward design, users can easily know that whether their decision is appropriate or not.
 Secondly, the pile metaphor model also shows the number of users in the system that have read a file by showing the tidiness of the pile.
 For example, the more times a file is read, the messier the pile is.

 The pile metaphor model has two advantages: introducing this model to a system does not change the fundamental design of the system, as it is like a small plug-in and will have significant influence on the users; and it does not detract users from their work, because every security-related feature is shown directly on the graphical user interface.

 Implementation in human-robot interaction

 One of the common methods people used in the field of social navigation is to construct proxemics, which can be connected with human-robot interaction.
-A study shows interests in different kinds of navigation behaviors humans expect from a robot in a path crossing scenario.
+A study shows interest in different kinds of navigation behaviors humans expect from a robot in a path crossing scenario.
 The result reveals that spatial relationship actually relates to the behavior, which leads to a possible prediction to the expected action.